SammyDartnall10/alt_work/README.md

 Another feature idea
 <h1>Technologies Used</h1>

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

-<h6>Technologies used in this application:</h6>
 As a Flask application app logic has be written in Python 3.

 HTML, CSS, and JavaScript have be used to enhance the look and feel in the following ways.